What Does Rockwool (Stonewool) Mean?

-Rockwool is widely used as a soilless growing medium for plants and comes in various forms and various sizes to suit various types of gardens, including rockwool slabs, rockwool cubes, and loose rockwool chunks.
+Rockwool comes in an assortment of forms and sizes to suit a variety of garden types, including rockwool slabs, rockwool cubes, and loose rockwool chunks.
 Cubes are popular for starting seeds, and once they germinate and become seedlings, the cubes can be transplanted into slabs.

 Rockwool is a popular soilless growing medium for gardening and hydroponics because it holds water well and allows air to circulate the root zone for exceptional plant growth.
 Its strength makes it suitable for root support.
 In the hydroponics industry, rockwool competes with other types of grow mediums like grow stones, clay pebbles, coco coir, Oasis cubes, floral foam, vermiculite, perlite, and gravel.